Filed Under:

 April 30, 2025

-Thermoforming is a highly versatile plastic manufacturing process widely used for creating semi to ruggedly durable, customized plastic products.
-At Royal Case Company, we employ thermoforming processes to produce precise, high-quality case interiors and components tailored specifically to specific product needs.
+Thermoforming is a highly versatile plastic manufacturing process widely used for creating semi-rugged to ruggedly durable, customized plastic products.
+At Royal Case Company, we employ thermoforming processes to produce precise, high-quality case interiors and components specifically tailored to the needs of a specific product.

-In this blog, we'll provide an overview of how thermoforming works, its essential steps, and its significance in the production of versatile plastic solutions.
+In this blog, we'll provide an overview of thermoforming, its essential steps, and its significance in the production of versatile plastic solutions.

 Thermoforming involves several critical steps:

-Heating – Plastic sheets are heated until soft and flexible.
+Heating – Heated plastic sheets until soft and flexible.

-Forming – The heated plastic is shaped by applying vacuum or pressure to a mold shaped in the desired form of the final product.
+Forming – The heated plastic is shaped by vacuum forming or applying air pressure to a mold shaped in the desired form of the final product.

-Cooling – The formed plastic is cooled into a solid to maintain the molded shape.
+Cooling – The formed plastic is cooled into a solid to maintain the desired shape.

 Trimming and Finishing – Excess material is trimmed, and the product is finished according to specifications.

-Thermoforming is adaptable making it ideal for producing detailed, precise, and cost-effective plastic products.
-Royal Case primarily uses this method to make intricate case inserts that help organize and hold products within the case, but we also use it for other components base on customer need.
+Thermoforming is adaptable, making it ideal for producing detailed, precise, and cost-effective plastic products, like the rigid thermoformed panels on our collection of EVA cases.
+Royal Case primarily uses this method to make intricate case inserts that help organize and hold products within the case, but we also use it for other components based on customer need.
+We frequently work with thin-gauge thermoforming when creating lightweight packaging solutions that require precision without added weight.

 Cost Efficiency – Economical for both small and large production runs due to low tooling costs.
 The main cost is in the mold, but it can be used over the lifetime of production.